French ironclad Furieux: 1893–1901

 Furieux emerged from the shipyard on 2 January 1893 and conducted a series of local cruises through February and most of March.
 On 28 March, she departed Cherbourg and moved to Brest, where she met the rest of the Northern Squadron.
 The ships got underway on 22 April for another visit to Spanish waters that concluded on 25 May with their return to Brest.
 Penfentenyo left the ship on 1 June, and at his departure, he wrote a report highlighting defects with the ship and making recommendations to remedy them.
 These included replacing the 340 mm guns with 270 mm weapons.
 The Conseil des Traveaux accepted his report and decided that significant alterations should be made, including removing the torpedo tubes, two of the 37 mm guns, and the rest of her torpedo nets to save enough weight to strengthen the armor of the conning tower.
 But despite reaching this conclusion, no work was actually done.
 From 20 to 28 July, Furieux participated in squadron exercises in the English Channel.
 Over the next several years, the Navy considered a series of other options, including removing parts of the armor plate, to save enough weight to make the necessary improvements, but as with Penfentenyo's proposals, they came to nothing.

 She remained in the Northern Squadron through 1895, which was kept in commission for four months of the year.
 By that time, the unit consisted of Furieux, Requin, Victorieuse, and the ironclad Suffren.
-Later that year, the new coastal defense ship had entered service, taking Furieuxs place in the squadron.
+Later that year, the new coastal defense ship had entered service, taking Furieux's place in the squadron.
 She remained out of service as part of the reserve fleet through 1897.
 By that time, the various reconstruction proposals had begun to mature, and in September 1897, plans were drawn up to replace the main battery with 240 mm guns and install new boilers, among other changes.
 Tenders for the boilers were solicited in June 1898 and Belleville models were selected, to be manufactured by Indret.
 The contract for the new main gun turrets was awarded to Saint Chamond on 26 April 1899.